Alaskan Klee Kai

 Since thyroid issues can be a concern with the Alaskan Klee Kai, Purina Beyond Organic High Protein Dry Dog Food & Wet Dog Food cuts out a lot of the additives that can disrupt the delicate endocrine system.

 The top ingredient is free-range chicken, so you know your Alaskan Klee Kai is getting the necessary nutrients like protein, vitamins, and minerals.
 The balanced nutrition and absence of added growth hormones or antibiotics, artificial dyes, preservatives, or flavors, or synthetic pesticides/fertilizers lets you rest a little easier about your Alaskan Klee Kai’s immune and endocrine systems, heart, and liver.

-Try out Purina Beyond Organic High Protein dog food, available on amazon.
+Try out Purina Beyond Organic High Protein dog food, available on Chewy and Amazon.